gw-ospo/curioss-patterns/informal-ospo-focus-groups-at-open-source-events.md

 * What support would be most valuable to your work?
 * What barriers prevent you from engaging with open source?
 * What do you know about the Open Source Program Office?
-* How did you hear 'Open Source Program Office?
+* How did you hear about the Open Source Program Office?

 ## Other Considerations
 * If possible, plan for 90-120 minutes to allow for meaningful discussion.